HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Evaluation

 \subsection{Performance Comparison on Heterogeneous and Homogeneous Clusters}

-We evaluate the end-to-end training latency of Megatron, Alpa, HexiScale, and Hapt on homogeneous clusters, and use these results as the baseline.
-We then compare \textsc{Hapt}’s performance on heterogeneous clusters (Figure~\ref{fig:evaluation_e2e_heter}(b,e,f,h)) against this homogeneous baseline to assess its ability to fully exploit heterogeneous resources.
+We evaluate the end-to-end training latency of Megatron, Alpa, HexiScale, and Harp on homogeneous clusters, and use these results as the baseline.
+We then compare \textsc{Harp}’s performance on heterogeneous clusters (Figure~\ref{fig:evaluation_e2e_heter}(b,e,f,h)) against this homogeneous baseline to assess its ability to fully exploit heterogeneous resources.
 Each heterogeneous cluster is chosen such that its theoretical peak FLOP/s lies within 87–93\% of that of the corresponding homogeneous cluster.
 Latency results in Figure~\ref{fig:evaluation_hetero_vs_homo} are normalized by this ratio to ensure fairness.
 For completeness, we further distinguish two versions of Megatron: (i) the latest fully optimized release, and (ii) a conservative lower-bound configuration using only PyTorch JIT with sequence parallelism disabled.

-As shown in Figure~\ref{fig:evaluation_hetero_vs_homo}(c), we compare \textsc{Hapt} on a heterogeneous cluster with its homogeneous baseline.
-Although the heterogeneous cluster provides only 93\% of the peak FLOP/s of the homogeneous one, \textsc{Hapt} still sustains 82.7\% of Megatron’s throughput.
-In an even more extreme configuration (Figure~\ref{fig:evaluation_hetero_vs_homo}(a)), \textsc{Hapt} on a heterogeneous cluster even outperforms all homogeneous baselines.
+As shown in Figure~\ref{fig:evaluation_hetero_vs_homo}(c), we compare \textsc{Harp} on a heterogeneous cluster with its homogeneous baseline.
+Although the heterogeneous cluster provides only 93\% of the peak FLOP/s of the homogeneous one, \textsc{Harp} still sustains 82.7\% of Megatron’s throughput.
+In an even more extreme configuration (Figure~\ref{fig:evaluation_hetero_vs_homo}(a)), \textsc{Harp} on a heterogeneous cluster even outperforms all homogeneous baselines.
 This advantage arises from the larger aggregate memory of the heterogeneous cluster, which allows for higher degrees of data parallelism.
-These results highlight that \textsc{Hapt} can fully exploit heterogeneous compute resources, even in the presence of slow network bottlenecks.
+These results highlight that \textsc{Harp} can fully exploit heterogeneous compute resources, even in the presence of slow network bottlenecks.